ibexa/documentation-developer/docs/api/public_php_api.md

     <https://github.com/ezsystems/CookbookBundle/blob/master/Command/HideLocationCommand.php>

-We mentioned earlier that a Location's visibility could be set while creating the Location, using the hidden property of the LocationCreateStruct.
+As mentioned earlier a Location's visibility could be set while creating the Location, using the hidden property of the LocationCreateStruct.
 Changing a Location's visibility may have a large impact in the Repository: doing so will affect the Location's subtree visibility.
 For this reason, a `LocationUpdateStruct` doesn't let you toggle this property.
 You need to use the `LocationService` to do so.

 ``` php
 $hiddenLocation = $locationService->hideLocation( $location );
 $unhiddenLocation = $locationService->unhideLocation( $hiddenLocation );
 ```

 There are two methods for this: `LocationService::hideLocation`, and `LocationService::unhideLocation()`.
-Both expect the `LocationInfo` as their argument, and return the modified Location Value Object.
+Both expect the `LocationInfo` as their argument, and return the modified Location value object.

 The explanation above is valid for most Repository objects.
 Modification of properties that affect other parts of the system will require that you use a custom service method.